basitali111/linter-setup/ror/README.md

     *not sure how to use Gemfile?
 Read [this](https://bundler.io/v1.15/guides/bundler_setup.html)*.
 2. Run `bundle install`.
 3. Copy [.rubocop.yml](./.rubocop.yml) to the root directory of your project
-4. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.**
+4. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Chill Academy students.**
     - If you think that change is necessary - open a [Pull Request in this repository](../README.md#contributing) and let your code reviewer know about it.
 5. Run `rubocop`.
 6. Fix linter errors.